Napa Valley Prep Softball: Saints pushing for elusive league title

 Farrell pitched a four-hitter, allowing one earned run on four walks and 11 strikeouts.
 The Saints had five hits — from Sofia Cupp (2 for 3, double, run scored), Farrell (1 for 3, RBI), Smith (1 for 3), Filippini (1 for 3).

-In this past Tuesday’s 5-3 home win over Maria Carrillo, the Puma took a 3-0 lead with the first runs of the game in the top of the fifth.
+In a 5-3 home win over Maria Carrillo on March 7, the Pumas took a 3-0 lead with the first runs of the game in the top of the fifth.
 But the Saints cut it to 3-2 in the bottom half and went ahead with three in the sixth.

 St. Helena’s seven hits came from Filippini (2 for 3, RBI, run scored), Linnea Cupp (1 for 3, double, three RBI), Brakesman (1 for 3, RBI), Smith (1 for 3, double, run scored), Sofia Cupp (1 for 3, run scored) and Freutel (1 for 3, run scored).
 Farrell walked and also scored.